datadrivers/terraform-provider-nexus/README.md

 ## Introduction

-Terraform provider to configure Sonatype Nexus using it's API.
+Terraform provider to configure Sonatype Nexus using its API.

 Implemented and tested with Sonatype Nexus `3.40.0-03`.